ZeroWasteTeam/Documentation/BuildSystem.md

   * When a version is updated, the version has to properly incremented.
 Decrementing version is not allowed
   * When a version is updated, there shall be no other changes in that pull request
   * The code after pull request merge should be buildable without any compilation errors or unit test failures
+  * The commits in the master and release-* branches shall have a linear commit history.
+This means we will not allow a merge commit
+  * Rebase merge commit also will not be allowed.
+The only merge type that will be supported is squash merge
 * The additional contraints for web application repositories are a below
   * Pushing commits to remote branch whose name starts with "release-" is forbidden.
 Commits have to be merged through pull requests.
   * It is requried the source branch is up to date.